hanishkvc/prgs-docs-spreadsheetkvc/README.md

 * p can be used to paste a previously copied/cut cell content into current cell.

-* d can be used to delete the contents of the current cell.
+* D can be used to delete the contents of the current cell.

 * : can be used to enter the explicit command mode.